-HOUSE FILE 16 By DOE, JONES, and SMITH
+HOUSE FILE 16

+By DOE, JONES, and SMITH
-Passed House, Date Passed Senate, Date

-Vote: Ayes Nays Vote: Ayes Nays

-Approved

-A BILL FOR

-- 1 An Act relating to the form of submitting deposits to the trea- - 2 surer of state. - 3 BE IT ENACTED BY THE GENERAL ASSEMBLY OF THE STATE OF IOWA:

-Example: Amending section by striking all of contents

-- 1 Section 1.
-Section twelve point fourteen (12.14), Code - 2 1979, is amended by striking the section and inserting in - 3 lieu thereof the following: - 4 12.14 STATEMENT REMITTED.
-Each deposit shall be remitted - 5 to the treasurer of state and deposited to the credit of the - 6 general fund.

-NOTE: The explanation has been omitted in this example.
-This type of bill drafting style should only be used when the amendments to a particular section are so substantial that using the strike-through--underline method may result in confusion.
-Otherwise the method on page 71 should be used.
+Passed House, Date Vote: Ayes Nays Approved Passed Senate, Date Vote: Ayes Nays A BI ILL FOR 1 An Act relating to the form of submitting deposits to the trea- 2 surer of state.
+3 BE IT ENACTED BY THE GENERAL AS SSEMBLY OF THE STATE OF IOWA: Example: Amending section by striking all of contents 1 Section 1.
+Section 12.14, Code 19, is amended by striking 2 the section and inserting in li eu thereof the following: 3 12.14 STATEMENT REMITTED.
+Each deposit shall be remitted to 4 the treasurer of state and depo sited to the credit of the gen- 5 eral fund.
+NOTE: The explanation has been on of bill drafting style should only particular section are so subst throughunderline method may re method on page should be used. y be used when the amendments to a cantial that using the strike-